open2b/scriggo-site/doc/developers/vm.md

 ### RightShift and RightShiftU

-The `RightShift` instructions compute the right shift of the operand addressed by `a` with shift count `n` and stores the result in `c`. `RightShift` operates on signed integers and `RightShiftU` on unsigned integers.
+The `RightShift` instructions compute the right shift of the operand addressed by `a` with shift count `n` and store the result in `c`. `RightShift` operates on signed integers and `RightShiftU` on unsigned integers.

 ```go
 Syntax:  RightShift a n c   ; description: c = a >> n